Theerapong/Ansible-launches-AWS-EC2/README.md

 - Some variable (key pair, vpc subnet id, group id) in "vars-others.yml" needs to be prepared in order to specify the location of the VM.

-- This playbook uses CentOS image from AWS Marketplace, so we have to subscribe it  (CentOS 7 ,  By: ProComputers.com).
+- This playbook uses CentOS image from AWS Marketplace, so we have to subscribe it  ("CentOS 7" ,  By: ProComputers.com).

+- Run by this command ▶️▶️ "ansible-playbook playbook-provision-vm.yml --ask-vault-pass"

 ### At folder "2.config-nodes"